Engineer and Surveyor Profiles

 What advice would you give to others who are debating whether or not to become licensed as a P.E.?

-My advice is to plan for it and achieve this goal within four to six years after graduating with your engineering degree.
+My advice is to plan for licensure and achieve this goal within four to six years after graduating with your engineering degree.
 It’s an accomplishment that you may or may not use; however, it is best to go for the “goal line/trophy” for two reasons.
 First, it establishes you as a subject-matter expert and licensed engineer.
 Second, it prepares you for scenarios and options where the use of a license is necessary because some engineering companies self-perform or have design contract awards that will require drawing certifications to support their customers.

 What are the critical components to having a more diverse engineering workforce?

 Early introduction to STEM is key—with an emphasis on role models, engaged educators, and various other connection points to sustain the early development.
 Advancing diverse talent through STEM education and allowing talent to continue to grow and remain excited about STEM and engineering fields is critical.
 The entry into engineering in college is necessary, and universities, industry partners, and diverse organizations will all have to play a part in sustaining diversity while this talent advances through the four-year, graduate, and/or Ph.D. programs.
-Finally, giving diverse talent the opportunities for internships, research, leadership, etc. will allow them to remain excited.
+Finally, giving diverse talent the opportunities for internships, research, leadership, etc., will allow them to remain excited.
 It will also translate what education can do to real-world experiences.

 What projects or initiatives are you most proud of during your career?